 Do I need a COVID vaccine or vaccination certificate to enter the United Arab Emirates?

 No, you don't.
 COVID vaccination certificates are not mandatory to enter the United Arab Emirates.

 Since information may change quickly, we advise you to follow up on the latest United Arab Emirates travel updates and/or contact your local embassy.

 Do I need a negative COVID-19 test result to enter Dubai or Abi Dhabi?

 Dubai testing requirements:

-- COVID test prior to arrival: PCR within 72 hours.
+- COVID test prior to arrival for arrivals from all other countries: PCR within 72 hours

 Abu Dhabi testing requirements: